SonarSource/sonar-scanner-azdo/extensions/sonarqube/overview.md

 **Note for TFS installations older than TFS 2017 Update 2**: to install the extension, please follow instructions available on the ["SonarQube Extension 3.0" documentation page](https://docs.sonarqube.org/display/SCAN/SonarQube+Extension+3.0).

-## Highlights
-### Seamless integration with .NET solutions
-C# and VB.NET analysis is simple and straightforward and only requires adding the **Prepare Analysis Configuration** and **Run Code Analysis** tasks to your build definition.

-### Easy setup for Maven and Gradle projects
-For Java, analyzing your source code is also very easy.
-It only requires adding the **Prepare Analysis Configuration** task and checking the **Run SonarQube Analysis** option in the 'Code Analysis' panel in your Maven or Gradle task.

 This [Get Started][getstarted] guide provides all the required documentation to set up your build definition.